codigoisaac/codigoisaac/README.md

 # Hello, World!

-I'm Isaac, a software Engineer and indie hacker with 5 years of experience, who treats simplicity as the ultimate advantage.
+I'm Isaac, a software engineer and fullstack developer with 5 years of experience, who treats simplicity as the ultimate advantage.

 > I build software to be easy to change and easy to maintain - because adaptable systems give you leverage: when the code is simple, you ship faster since new ideas don’t require rewiring half the project; you break less because there are fewer things interacting in unexpected ways; and the system stays useful longer because it can evolve instead of being replaced.
 >